Dear future Au Pair,

 here comes my packlist!
 This is for you to have an idea of what to pack.
 Of course you do not have to buy or pack all of these things if they are not relevant to you.
 Also it depends if you are going to be in a hot or cold country.
 You know what I mean 😉

 To be honest with you, right now I scaled down to just 1 piece of hand luggage and 1 backpack, but that´s only because after many years of travelling I am tired of dragging around my stuff.

 When I first went abroad I got myself a set of suitcases and the brand that I got and that I recommend is: Stratic!
 The reason I recommend them is because my set of suitcases lasted me for 10 years!
 I am not kidding!
 I recommend 2 wheels, because 4 wheels always move around but it´s really your personal preference.
 And I prefer soft instead of hard shell.
 Just because I think hard shell breaks easier.
 So first thing on the list is:

-- The Travelite Roller Case but to be honest I´m not sure if this one complies with all airlines, so you have to check that out.
+- A carry on suitcase.
+This is the one I use: the Travelite Roller Case but to be honest I´m not sure if it complies with all airlines, so you have to check that out.

 - JanSport Big Student Backpack and I love it!
 I´ve had it for a few years now and even though I´ve bought others in between, I must tell you- this is the one I´m using the most, because it´s the best!
 Why?
 Because it fits all I need for a weekend trip or else and it feels very comfortable when carrying.
 I can definitely recommend this!